 "The Garden is a great resource and it's good to have the chance to see them and chat to staff and volunteers working in them."

-RHS Level 2 qualifications can provide a route into the horticultural profession, they can support career development for those already working in the field of horticulture or they can provide a foundation for further learning or training.
+RHS Level 2 qualifications provide a route into the horticultural profession, they also support career development for those already working in the field of horticulture or they can provide a foundation for further learning or training.

-We offer the both the RHS theory and practical qualifications all based at the Botanic Garden.
+We offer both the RHS 3 theory and RHS 3 practical qualifications at the Botanic Garden.

-Courses for those seeking a career in garden design are provided by the Garden Design School’s professional Garden Design Diploma led by highly accomplished, passionate designers and equips students with all of the practical, technical and commercial knowledge needed to become confident, successful garden designers.
+Courses for those seeking a career in garden design are held at the Botanic Garden and run by the Garden Design School’s professional Garden Design Diploma led by highly accomplished, passionate designers and equips students with all of the practical, technical and commercial knowledge needed to become confident, successful garden designers.

 Tours of the Botanic Garden are a popular way for groups of ten or more people to visit and learn more about the garden.
 These can be enjoyed throughout the year and outside normal opening times by prior appointment.